OpenTermsArchive/docs/content/analysis/reference/copywriting.md

   - Only quote the text before modification if it is strictly necessary to understand the change, to reduce the risk of confusion and length.
 - If changes have been made in a specific jurisdiction, mention it in the memo.
 Do not mention jurisdiction when changes have been made globally.
 - If you write in a different language than the detected change, always look for citations in the version of the document that matches the language of writing if it exists instead of translating them yourself.
-- Use British English throughout (e.g. “organisation” and not “organization”).
+- Use British English (e.g. “organisation” and not “organization”).
   - Don't use full stops in abbreviations (e.g. write “EU” and “USA” instead of “E.U.” and “U.S.A.”).
-  - For more details, follow the [Guardian style guide](https://www.theguardian.com/guardian-style-guide-a).
-    - *New Hart’s Rules.
-The Oxford Style Guide*, 2014.
+  - For more details, follow the [Guardian style guide](https://www.theguardian.com/guardian-style-guide-a) and The Oxford Style Guide (New Hart’s Rules, 2014).

 **Example**